dss-extensions/dss_capi/README.md

 Please see [FAQ](https://github.com/dss-extensions/dss-extensions#faq) for a couple of notes.

 This library exposes the OpenDSS/OpenDSS-PM v9+ engine in a plain C interface that tries to reproduce most of the COM methods, plus many extensions.
 In fact, most of the code was initially derived from the COM implementation files.
-The resulting DLL can be using directly by advanced users or, for example, through the `dss_python` module in Python, a module that mimics the COM structure (as exposed via `win32com` or `comtypes`), effectively enabling multi-platform compatibility at Python level.
+The resulting DLL can be using directly by advanced users or, for example, through the `DSS-Python` package in Python, a module that mimics the COM structure (as exposed via `win32com` or `comtypes`), effectively enabling multi-platform compatibility at Python level.

 Through the other projects under DSS-Extensions, DSS C-API enables projects to use the OpenDSS in multiple platforms (Windows, Linux, macOS) across multiple architectures (Intel x86, x86-64, ARM32, and ARM64, including Apple's M1 and M2).
 Most of the features added to this based library is shared across all other projects.
 If you need support for a language not listed below, please open a new issue (either here or in https://github.com/dss-extensions/dss-extensions/issues) and we will evaluate that language.